-Lexus CT 200h review
+Lexus CT 200h (2011-2020) review

-The CT 200h is based on the previous-generation Toyota Prius and shares its underpinnings with the old Toyota Auris.
-Power is sourced from a 1.8-litre four-cylinder petrol engine mated to an electric motor to deliver a total output of 134bhp.
+The CT 200h is based on the previous-generation Toyota Prius and Toyota Auris.
+Power is from a 1.8-litre four-cylinder petrol engine paired with an electric motor to deliver a total output of 134bhp.
 It’ll hit 62mph from rest in 10.3 seconds before reaching a top speed of 112mph.
 The CT 200h is a full hybrid (or what Lexus and its parent company Toyota describe as a ‘self-charging hybrid’) with the electric motor designed to improve fuel economy, reduce CO2 emissions and deliver a mile or so of electric driving.
 Unlike its plug-in hybrid rivals, the CT has no charging cables and offers little chance of completing a commute on electric power alone.

-Although you’re limited to a single engine and CVT transmission, there is choice of specification.
+Although you’re limited to a single engine and CVT transmission, there's choice of specification.
 There are three trim levels: CT, F Sport and Takumi, with the Safety System+ package standard across the range.
 This incorporates a pre-collision system, lane-keeping assistance, adaptive cruise control, automatic high beams and sway warning.
 Also standard across the line-up are 17-inch alloy wheels, sat nav, a reversing camera, rear parking sensors, dual-zone climate control and rain-sensing wipers.

 F Sport adds its own design of alloy wheel, plus a special F Sport grille, steering wheel and pedals.
 It also gets black mirror housings, sports suspension, heated front seats, an auto-dimming rear-view mirror and rear privacy glass.
 Takumi, meanwhile, features a sunroof, LED headlights a premium navigation system, a premium Mark Levinson stereo and parking sensors at the front as well as the rear.

 Aside from its hybrid powertrain, the other key selling point is the CT’s excellent interior.
-Seven years after launch, it retains a quality feel, with a level of fit and finish to rival anything else in this class.
+Even many years after launch, it retained a quality feel, with a level of fit and finish to rival anything else in this class.
 The dashboard is showing its age and the infotainment system feels woefully outdated, but the interior certainly feels good.
 In the back, rear-seat space is compromised by the battery pack under the floor, while boot space is merely adequate for this size of car.
 Rivals offer substantially more luggage capacity when you fold the rear seats down, but at least the boot floor is flush with the lip.